svlark/svlark.github.io/_posts/2018-07-28-Guatemala-the-first-half.md

 ![boat kids in the rain](https://user-images.githubusercontent.com/13930968/43362284-ddfab9ac-92a3-11e8-9cec-a422f0c0242c.jpg)

 ### The Ukeladies
-  Ms. Tanya, the mom on Take Two, is teaching us to play the Ukulele.
+  Ms. Tanya, the mom on the big blue catamaran, is teaching us to play the ukulele.
 We are taking lessons 3 times a week and working on a few songs but the only one we played on open mic night was The Lion Sleeps Tonight.
 I really enjoy it, and I feel like I’m getting better fast!
 I even played an open mic night by myself once (my mom was too nervous to do a duet with me).

 ![Ukeladies](https://user-images.githubusercontent.com/13930968/43361929-18931f86-929b-11e8-8830-4b1f4028ebc5.jpg)
 ![open mic](https://user-images.githubusercontent.com/13930968/43362281-dd8aa7ca-92a3-11e8-9569-803dc17cf26f.jpg)